Connect with us

 My greatest concern in the aftermath of these attacks in not with the Middle East, but with America.

-As of the atrocities was being reported, several mainstream broadcasters insisted on calling the perpetrators ‘militants’, rather than ‘terrorists.’
-In several in Europe and North America, we saw pro-Palestinian protesters chanting for the destruction of Israel.
+As news of the atrocities was being reported, several mainstream broadcasters insisted on calling the perpetrators ‘militants’, rather than ‘terrorists.’
+In several cities in Europe and North America, we saw pro-Palestinian protesters chanting for the destruction of Israel.

-At Harvard, 31 student groups, the Muslim Student Association and Students for Health Equity and Justice in Palestine, issued a statement blaming Israel for what happened.
+At Harvard, 31 student groups, including the Muslim Student Association and Students for Health Equity and Justice in Palestine, issued a statement blaming Israel for what happened.

 Maybe years of ‘woke’ teaching and recruitment at elite institutions comes with consequences?